 • Divide communities of workers by encouraging ethnic, sexual, racial, xenophobic prejudices, etc., diminishing their ability to coalesce into effective opposition to the very rich

-In fact, if you look at the entire Republican/Neoliberal Democrat policy platforms, you will find that they are almost entirely about diminishing the humanity of and reducing the economic and civic power of workers below the CEO and Ownership level.
+In fact, if you look at the combined Republican/Neoliberal Democrat policy platforms, you will find that they are almost entirely about diminishing the humanity of and reducing the economic and civic power of workers below the CEO and Ownership level.

 The goal of today’s Republicans, in particular, is to return as much as possible to a pre-Civil War southern economy, but not just in agricultural businesses.
 They want the entire economy to be reformulated by the model of the plantation owners of old, with employees being either slaves or indentured servants with little to no say in their employment and treatment.
 And the whole thing will be glossed over with genteel Southern Baptist “Christianity” of the worst kind, heavy on self-serving, out-of-context scriptures and extremely light on human kindness and compassion.